Memphis residents are on day 4 of a boil water notice while ice hits Arkansas and Missouri

 “There is no current time table on how long it will be before water services will be fully restored to all customers,” fire officials said in a Facebook post.

-The outages and boil water notices led residents throughout West Tennessee to clean out bottled water supplies in stores.
-There were also long lines for bottled water giveaways by local governments and churches.
+Several days of below-freezing temperatures have also caused water problems for multiple cities around Arkansas, where freezing rain on Monday led to warnings of possible power outages as well.

-As Memphis was warming up and beginning to reopen closed businesses and government offices, freezing rain was falling in Arkansas and Missouri, leading to fatal accidents and concerns of possible power outages.
+The water shortages include Phillips County in eastern Arkansas, where a pump failure affected about 8,000 residents, according to the state Department of Emergency Management.
+The state's National Guard was dispatching water trucks to several affected communities.

-Forecasters warned that up to a half-inch (1.27 centimeters) of ice could coat parts of the area by Monday evening.
-That prompted an ice storm warning for Monday that included much of the Arkansas Ozark Mountains and the cities of Fayetteville and Fort Smith.
+Forecasters warned that up to a half-inch (1.27 centimeters) of ice could coat parts of the state by Monday evening.
+That prompted an ice storm warning that includes much of the Arkansas Ozark Mountains and the cities of Fayetteville and Fort Smith.
 A small part of northeastern Oklahoma was also under an ice storm warning Monday, the National Weather Service said.

 The ice – combined with winds of up to 20 mph (32 kph) – could lead to power outages, the agency said.